Below we have set out what we require from you to get your invoices paid in a timely manner.

 Client Name: This is vital as we need to be able to differentiate and claim from the correct NDIS plan.
 We cannot process invoices in the name of family members or on invoices that don’t contain any name;

-Invoice Date: This assists us to keep an eye on how often providers are invoicing to ensure that the NDIS plan is going to have sufficient funding available to pay for your services;
+Invoice Date: This assists us to keep an eye on how often providers are invoicing to ensure that the NDIS plan is going to have sufficient funding available to pay for your services.
+The PRODA portal also requires dates for the claiming process;

 Invoice Number: This assists everyone with an easy reconciliation process to ensure that all invoices are paid and up to date;